jdobrowner/automaton/README.md

 ### steps

-1. Make a new file in the src/reducers/rulesets folder named rules-YOUR_NAME.js
+1. Make a new file in the `src/reducers/rulesets` folder named rules-YOUR_NAME.js

 2. Make a rule!
-Each cell refers to  itself as "a".
-The three neighboring cells are "b", "c", and "d".
-The values of a, b, c, and d are always either 0, 1, 2, or 3, where each number will to a different color.
-The return value will be the next value of "a".
+Each cell refers to  itself as `a`.
+The three neighboring cells are `b`, `c`, and `d`.
+The values of `a`, `b`, `c`, and `d` are always either `0`, `1`, `2`, or `3`, where each number will to a different color.
+The return value will be the next value of `a`.
 Make sure that your function returns only either 0, 1, 2, or 3!
 Name your function and export it.
 Optional: Make a randomized version of the rule

-3. Import rules-YOUR_NAME.js into the cycle.js file in src/reducers.
+3. Import rules-YOUR_NAME.js into the cycle.js file in `src/reducers`.

-4. In cycle.js, add a case to the switch statement in the "getRuleset" function.
-Give a string value "NEW_RULE_NAME" in the case argument that will be paired with the new rule, which should be the return value in the case.
+4. In cycle.js, add a case to the switch statement in the `getRuleset` function.
+Give a string value `NEW_RULE_NAME` in the case argument that will be paired with the new rule, which should be the return value in the case.

-5. Add a "NEW_RULE_NAME" + " random" case the the switch statement, that returns the randomized version of the rule.
-If you did not make a randomized version, then just return your new rule from the case ""NEW_RULE_NAME random".
+5. Add a `NEW_RULE_NAME` + ` random` case the the switch statement, that returns the randomized version of the rule.
+If you did not make a randomized version, then just return your new rule from the case `NEW_RULE_NAME random`.

-6. Navigate to src/components/sidebar.js.
+6. Navigate to `src/components/sidebar.js`.
 In the render method find the Rulset components.
-Add a new Ruleset Component and change the "title" prop to the string value you put in the case argument from step 4.
+Add a new Ruleset Component and change the `title` prop to the string value you put in the case argument from step 4.

-There will now be a new button in the sidebar with the value "NEW_RULE_NAME" in it, and when it is clicked the new rule will be applied.
+There will now be a new button in the sidebar with the value `NEW_RULE_NAME` in it, and when it is clicked the new rule will be applied.